 Posts filed under “Analysts”

-The Standard & Poor’s 500 Index is market-capitalization weighted, meaning that companies with higher stock-market valuations have a bigger influence on the index.
+click for larger graphic The Standard & Poor’s 500 Index is market-capitalization weighted, meaning that companies with higher stock-market valuations have a bigger influence on the index.
 There has been a cottage industry of criticism about this structure.
-Recently, it has led to a new world of fundamental indexing and so-called smart beta, or seeking ways of using the components of the index to outperform the index itself.
+Recently, it has led to a new world of fundamental indexing and so-called smart…Read More

 Apple’s first-quarter earnings were blow-out numbers.
 Far beyond what anyone forecast, the figures show Apple arguably had the single-greatest quarterly performance in U.S. corporate history.
 A quick overview: Apple’s net profit of $18 billion is an astonishing gain of 38 percent over the already-huge $13.1 billion in the same quarter last year.
 (So much for…Read More

 Paul Macrae Montgomery, best known as the originator of the Time Magazine Cover Indicator, and for popularizing the Hemline Indicator of the stock market, died this weekend.
 He was 72.
 I was fortunate to have had several conversations with Mongomery over the years.
 He was humble and soft spoken but he took delight in…Read More

 Until, not so long ago, Morgan Stanley’s Adam Parker was one of the most bearish analysts on the street.
 He had consistently violated one of the first rules of the market: Never mix politics with investing.
 Following last year’s 30% S&P 500 rally, he has had a change of heart.
 He now has a 3000…Read More